Cat Throwing Up Worms

 1. Hold the cat firmly but gently in your lap.

-Preventing Further Infestations
+Preventing Further Roundworm Infestations in Cats

-To prevent further infestations consider the following tips:
+To prevent further infestations, consider the following tips:

-• Clean the kitty litter regularly.
+• Clean the litter regularly.

 • Keep new cats separated from the rest of your cats until you can have them checked for worms.